Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 Application of the Motosuiveur System
 -------------------------------------

-The MS unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren.
-The MS unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.
+The MS Unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren.
+The MS Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.

 The MS consists of an irreversible worm and wheel gearbox mounted